Chanarin-Dorfman Syndrome Overview

 Atrium Health Primary Care Internal Medicine Steele Creek

 Terry Short is a primary care provider, practicing in Internal Medicine in Charlotte, North Carolina.
 Dr. Short is rated as an Experienced provider by MediFind in the treatment of Chanarin-Dorfman Syndrome.
-His top areas of expertise are High Cholesterol, Glucocorticoid-Remediable Aldosteronism, Hypertension, and Familial Hypertension.
+His top areas of expertise are High Cholesterol, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
 Dr. Short is currently accepting new patients.

 Published Date: May 07, 2024